NBISweden/workshop_omics_integration/precourse.md

 ---
 layout: default
-title:  'Pre-course material'
+title:  Pre-course material
 ---

 # Pre-course

 There are few things to do and think about before the course starts.
 Please read carefully and follow the instructions so we can all have a good start to the course.
 Contact course organisers in case anything in unclear.

+If you are just going to make quick, small edits you can skip the rest of this and go directly to Lesson X; edit on github.

+## Prerequisites

+If you are going to develop a full course or have to do extensive edits, it's recommended to run jekyll locally.
+If you are just going to do a few small edits it's probably easier to just edit diretcly on the github website.

+There are two main ways to run the course website on your own computer.
+Github pages uses jekyll which is a "static site generator".
+We use markdown files that are converted into HTML files for the site, there are also a few other files that are important for setting up the site.
+Images, pdfs and other smallish files can also be put directly in the repo.

+### Git

+You need git to work with this locally.
+Seriously.

 During the course we will be using Uppsala University's high performance computer (Uppmax) as well as run scripts locally on laptops using R and R-Studio.
 To be able to follow exercises we ask you to configure access to Uppmax and install both R and R-Studio on your laptop.
 Also, having IGV (Integrative Genomics Viewer) installed will come handy during the course.

 # Uppmax
 The computational resources are provided by SNIC_UPPMAX.
 To be able to use them